chabala/pi-pico-serial-web-api/README.md

 If you are interested in running the project, you can copy the contents of [CIRCUITPY](CIRCUITPY) on to your `W5100S-EVB-Pico` running CircuitPython and stop reading and start hacking.

+Update: I've added a sample of a [simple HTML web UI](web-ui-example.html) that uses this project as the backend.
+It can be customized to the preset channels and input labels you desire.
+It is compact enough to be easily usable on phone screens, but also has keyboard shortcuts for desktop use.

 ## Why?

 My TV already has a remote, what's the point?
 Mostly for better integration with home automation